March 24, 2025

 The PA landscape is complex and involves numerous stakeholders across the health care industry, but employers can begin to determine how to optimize their PA process by taking the steps listed below:

-• 1 | Collaborate with your health plan and PBM to achieve PA goal alignment and increased transparency about the benefits, limitations and overall impacts of the PA process.
+- 1 | Collaborate with your administrative partners to achieve PA goal alignment and increased transparency about the benefits, limitations and overall impacts of the PA process.

-• 2 | Encourage health plans and TPAs to collect outcomes data to measure the effectiveness of the process as defined by its impact on patient satisfaction and trends.
+- 2 | Encourage partners to collect outcomes data to measure the effectiveness of the process as defined by its impact on patient satisfaction and trends.

-• 3 | Ask your partners (health plan, TPA, PBM) to report on PA trends regularly, including volume of requests submitted, approved, denied, appealed and overturned.
-Consider including the requirements to report PA results in contracts.
+- 3 | Ask your partners to report on PA trends regularly, including volume of requests submitted, approved, denied, appealed and overturned, so you can effectively weigh member impact against cost savings.
+Consider adding PA reporting requirements to contracts.

-• 4 | Spur your partners to identify common reasons for incorrectly submitted PAs.
+- 4 | Spur your partners to identify common reasons for incorrectly submitted PAs.
 Focus on educating members on engaging patient advocates and leaning on their expertise when navigating the PA process.

-• 5 | Engage your health plan’s care management teams, vendor partners and navigators to help your members find lower cost alternatives to appropriate services and therapies to help them navigate away from treatments that likely will trigger a PA requirement.
+- 6 | Engage your administrator’s care management teams, vendor partners and navigators to help your members find lower cost alternatives to appropriate services and therapies to help them navigate away from treatments that likely will trigger a PA requirement.

-• 6 | Promote discussions among health plans/PBMs and providers within your network about the clinical evidence behind certain common treatments and medications to see where PAs may not be necessary and where more stringent PA processes may be required.
+- 7 | Promote discussions among administrative partners and providers within your network about the clinical evidence behind certain common treatments and medications to see where PAs may not be necessary and where more stringent PA processes may be required.
 Motivate partners to use the PA process as a tool to inform providers on evolving evidence-based treatment protocols, not as one to create barriers to new standards of care.

-• 7 | Galvanize the health plans in your network to work with the providers to improve efficiency and consistency of the PA process, reduce the need for manual intervention and align recommendations on how the process can be designed to help providers comply with efforts to offer the most effective covered treatment.
+- 8 | Galvanize your administrative partners to work with providers to improve efficiency and consistency of the PA process, reduce the need for manual intervention and align recommendations on how the process can be designed to help providers comply with efforts to offer the most effective covered treatment.

-• 8 | See how progress in health data interoperability and digitalization can boost PA automation.
+- 9 | See how progress in health data interoperability and digitalization can boost PA automation.

-• 9 | Review the existing volume of PA requirements and the related cost and consider removing those that do not add value frequently, especially as you consider adding new ones.
+- 10 | Review the existing volume of PA requirements and the related cost and consider removing those that do not add value frequently, especially as you consider adding new ones.

 Conclusion